 There are so many amazing rides in this park.
 I was left stunned many times.
 My absolute favorite was Pirates of the Caribbean.
 This one is very hard to describe.
-It utilizes new technology for a fresh and jaw-dropping update to the classic ride.
+It utilizes new technology that provides a jaw-dropping update to the classic ride.
 I think I rode this maybe 4 times.
 It has a single rider line and for some reason this didn't seem to be very popular with Chinese culture.
 My second favorite ride was definitely Tron.
-There was a lot of hype around Tron before I arrived and my expectations were pretty high but the ride REALLY lived up all of these.
+There was a lot of hype around Tron before I arrived and my expectations were pretty high.
+I was happy to find that the ride REALLY lived up to all of them.
 I rode it during the day and at night.
 Both are totally different experiences and I'm glad I got to do both.
-The most popular ride is Soarin' and it is IDENTICAL to Soarin' in Disneyland and WDW.
-Unless there is no wait for this ride I'd skip it on this visit.
+The most popular ride in the park is Soarin' and it is IDENTICAL to Soarin' in Disneyland and WDW.
+Unless there is no wait for this ride I'd probably skip this one on a future visit.

 Because I was there for such a short period I really didn't have too much time for food.
 I ate mostly at Quick Service Restaurants but I did make time to do dinner inside the castle and it was really wonderful.
 It's a character meal and you get to meet Mickey, Minnie, Donald, and Daisy all dressed up as royalty!

 There are several shows at this park.
 Unfortunately for me they are all in Mandarin so it made understanding them a bit difficult.
 That said, I was truly moved by what I saw during Tarzan: Call of the Jungle.
-All of the classic Phil Collins songs are dubbed in Mandarin but they are just as beautiful and the show itself made me cry.
+All of the classic Phil Collins songs are dubbed in Mandarin but they are just as beautiful.
+The show itself is stunning, so stunning in fact that it made me cry.
 It's a Cirque Du Soleil style show with very talented gymnasts playing Tarzan and Jane and it's just so incredible.
 My biggest regret is that I didn't see it twice.

 There are strict laws in Shanghai about fireworks because of the smog issues the city faces, so I wondered how this would impact the nighttime show.
 I was thoroughly impressed by what I saw.
 The Ignite the Dream spectacular was visually stunning and stimulating!
 It relies heavily on lasers and projections but that in combination with the carefully selected fireworks is just beautiful.
 I was so lucky I was able to still see this show considering the rain.